vhellem/skildring-abakus/README.md

 * Use [spring-boot-starter-parent](https://github.com/spring-projects/spring-boot/blob/master/spring-boot-starters/spring-boot-starter-parent/pom.xml) as your parent POM.
 * Docker tags will must use the familiar and well understood [Maven versioning scheme](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN8855).
 * Build the docker image using com.spotify's [docker-maven-plugin](https://github.com/spotify/docker-maven-plugin).
+* The Dockerfile uses possibly the smallest (167MB) Docker image, Alpine Linux based, with OracleJDK 8.

 The use of com.spotify's plugin delivers on a key requirement, which is the ability to bind the build, tag & push goals to the Maven phases.
 You can configure the cited plugin so that the container will be built, tagged and pushed when you run just mvn deploy.